dblock/code.dblock.org/_posts/2011/2011-03-27-a-rake-task-for-copying-mongodb-databases.markdown

   "assertionCode"=>10057, "errmsg"=>"db assertion failure", "ok"=>0.0}
 ```

-This is because copyDatabase requires admin privileges, which MongoHQ doesn’t give co-located users.
+This is because copyDatabase requires admin privileges, which MongoHQ doesn't give co-located users.
 Too bad - we have to fall back to the silly _mongodump_ and _mongorestore_.
 This has two major disadvantages: it requires a local mongo installation and copies a ton of data over the network from MongoHQ, then back to MongoHQ.
-I hope that either MongoHQ exposes this API one day or there’s a non-admin way to do this with MongoDB [[SERVER-2846](https://jira.mongodb.org/browse/SERVER-2846)].
+I hope that either MongoHQ exposes this API one day or there's a non-admin way to do this with MongoDB [[SERVER-2846](https://jira.mongodb.org/browse/SERVER-2846)].

 #### Using Mongo Dump and Restore

 Falling back to mongodump and mongorestore is trivial.
 It hurts to do it, but it does work.
-Here’s the complete _lib/tasks/db_copy.rake_.
+Here's the complete _lib/tasks/db_copy.rake_.

 {% highlight ruby %}
 namespace :db do